alex/bagel/docs/features/packaging.rst

 ------------------------------

 By default, ``bagel`` will fetch all of your dependencies from the central ``bagel`` package repository.
-However, packages can also specific other locations to get packages from, either in addition to the default servers, or in stead of.
+However, packages can also specify other locations to get packages from, either in addition to the default servers, or in stead of.
 This can be used to either set up a local mirror, or to host non- public packages: